 The John C. Bogle Adirondack Roundtable Series is an arts and humanities program modeled on Boston’s Copley Roundtable, a discussion group of civic leaders that would invite speakers to present at informal mid-week luncheons.
 Our Roundtables are breakfast presentations, and each summer we bring three to four world-class presenters to speak on topics of national and international importance in the fields of politics and foreign policy, economics and finance, philosophy and philanthropy, and the visual and performing arts.
 John C. Bogle (1929-2019) was our Chair Emeritus of The Adirondack Roundtable.

 Audience is limited to 100.
-The cost of admission is $30 per person for each Roundtable if reserved ahead of time and $35 per person for walk-ins.
+The cost of admission is $25 per person for each Roundtable if reserved ahead of time and $30 per person for walk-ins and $10 for students ages 12 and older.

 THE JOHN C. BOGLE ADIRONDACK ROUNDTABLE SCHEDULE